Cultural Evolution Manuscripts & Publications

 Review of Tim Lewens Cultural Evolution: Conceptual Challenges, Oxford University Press, x + 205. p.
 History and Philosophy of the Life Sciences.
 (2016).

 Moral Beliefs About Homosexuality: Testing a cultural evolutionary hypothesis.
 With Lesley Newson.
 ASEBL Journal 12 (1), 2016.
 With comments and replies to the comments

 Cultural group selection plays an essential role in explaining human cooperation: A sketch of the evidence.
 With Ryan Baldini, Adrian Bell, Kathyrn Demps, Karl Frost, Vicken Hillis, Sarah Matthew, Emily Newton, Nicole Narr, Lesley Newson, Cody Ross, Paul Smaldino, Timothy Waring and Matthew Zefferman.
 With Open Peer Commentary and Authors' Response.
 Behavioral and Brain Sciences 68 pages 2016.

 Was territoriality important in the Pleistocene?
-A Commentary on Johnson and Toft.
-Cliodynamics in press.
+A Commentary on Johnson,Toft and Duffy.
+Cliodynamics .
+Volume 5, Issue 1 (2014)

 Special Feature Introduction: Current perspectives and future of domestication studies.
 With Greger Larson and 22 other coauthors.
 PNAS 111 (17): 6139-6146.
 2014.